1. Home

 My electric bill is $290/mo

-4 Common Reasons Why You’ll Still Have Electric Bill with Solar Panels
+4 Reasons You’ll Still Have an Electric Bill With Solar Panels

-It’s a very common misunderstanding that you will no longer have an electric bill if you install solar panels on your home.
-Even with solar, there are four main reasons why you’ll still get a bill:
+It’s a common misunderstanding that you will no longer have an electric bill if you install home solar panels.
+Even with solar there are four main reasons why you’ll still get a bill.

 The main reason is simple: Your solar panels need the sun to generate electricity.